 NOTE: Only individuals who are current Full Members of the ESSU are eligible for the ‘English Championship’ in any event.
 Membership must valid for at least TWO WEEKS before the first day of the Championships.

 Entries must be made on the official entry form but this may be copied or downloaded from this website.
 Only one entry is allowed for each competitor for the purposes of the Open meeting or the English Championships.

 Data on entrants will be held on a personal computer by the ESSU, for the purposes of maintaining its Register of Competitors and the publishing of results.
 This data will only comprise a Name, Nationality, contact telephone or e-mail address, and the scores achieved.
 The Competition Organiser is the designated representative under the Act.
-By entering the Championships and signing the entry form you are giving consent for the ESSU to keep and use information about you for this purpose.
-The entry-forms containing your details will be retained in their original form for a period of 2 years after the Championships.
+By entering the Championships and submitting the entry form you are giving consent for the ESSU to keep and use information about you for this purpose.
+The entry-forms containing your details will be scanned and retained in electronic form for a period of 2 years after the Championships and then deleted.
 Results will be maintained by electronic means indefinitely for the purposes of future reference and maintaining historical records, and as such will be displayed on the ESSU website.
 The website display will be confined to a table of results showing a Name, Nationality and scores achieved for each competition entered.
-Individuals who do not wish their full name to be displayed on the website must indicate this in the appropriate place on the entry form.
-In this case, results will display your initials and Country only.

 Squadding Notices, Firing-Points and Score Printouts

 All events will be squadded.
 All Competitors will be sent a notice by e-mail which will state their Name, Competitor Number, Date, Time and Range for all competitions entered and either a receipt for entry-fees or a note of the fees outstanding.
 Firing points will be allocated by the Championship Organiser and displayed on the notice-board at the rear of each range.
 The Chief Range Officer has the authority to re-allocate firing-points as necessary.

 Elimination and Qualification Rounds